top of page

 Camps

-If you want to bring a yurt, large tent or other larger installation, get in contact with placement as soon as possible!
+If you want to bring a yurt, large tent or other larger installation, please get in contact with placement!

 What to Bring

-Bed linen and sleeping bag if you sleep in the house
+• Bed sheet and sleeping bag if you sleep in the house (required by the contract with the landlord!)

-Proper camping gear if you sleep outside, especially if you sleep in a tent.
-See section "Survival in the Snow" for this in addition.
+• Proper camping gear if you sleep outside, especially if you sleep in a tent.
+See paragraph "camping guide" in section "Survival in the Snow" for this for more details

 Kitchen

-Radical self-reliance!
-There is one clean, open, communal kitchens (C.O.C.K.) where you will need to make your own food during the event.
-The C.O.C.K. is not big enough for everyone to use it at the same time - this has strong potential for a cluster fuck.
+There is one clean, open, communal kitchen (C.O.C.K.) in the main house, which is called „Ferienlagerhaus“ where you will need to make your own food during the event.
+The C.O.C.K. is not big enough for everyone to use it at the same time - this has strong potential for a cluster fuck. there is also the potential or a potent outdoor kitchen.
+Would you be willing to organise it?
+Contact us!

 To make sure there is enough C.O.C.K. for everyone to be satisfied (and avoid gigantic waiting lines), we advise you to organise in groups, bring very simple (one pot) or preferably even pre-cooked meals to reheat, or bring food that doesn’t need cooking at all.
 Also - sharing is caring (just don’t feed the no-care bears)!
 There will be no space to store your food inside, so bring smart solutions to store it outside (boxes, etc).

-The C.O.C.K. will come equipped with all the usual toys (pans, knives, spatulas, etc) for you to use, but personal items like cutlery and dishes will be locked away - please remember to bring your own.
+Both C.O.C.K.s will come equipped with all the usual toys (pans, knives, spatulas, etc) for you to use, but personal items like cutlery and dishes will be locked away - please remember to bring your own.
 Also remember to always keep your C.O.C.K. clean and leave it ready for the next person to enjoy!
+Please leave the tools in the kitchen and don't mix it with others.

-If you feel like doing a big C.O.C.K. project that requires designated kitchen space or toys (very large pots, etc), please let your C.O.C.K. stapo know in advance.
+If you feel like doing a big C.O.C.K. project that requires designated kitchen space or toys (very large pots, etc), please let your C.O.C.K. ninja know in advance.

 Showers